brunoruviaro/ardour4-tutorial/_posts/2014-07-23-using-plugins.md

 The main space shown in the screenshot above is the **Processor Box**.
 The blue box Fader is in fact a **Processor** that comes by default inside the Processor Box.
 It represents the Fader that you use to control the Track's volume.
-All Processors are shown as coloured rectangles, with a small "LED" beside them that lights up when the processor is enabled.
-The colour of the processor depends on its location in the sequence; processors that are pre-fader are coloured in red, and post-fader processors are coloured green.
+All Processors are shown as colored rectangles, with a small "LED" beside them that lights up when the processor is enabled.
+The colour of the processor depends on its location in the sequence; processors that are pre-fader are colored in red, and post-fader processors are colored green.

 ## Adding a Plugin to a Track or a Bus